PSD2 & Strong Customer Authentication (SCA)

 The Payment Services Directive (PSD2) refers to a ruling passed in the European Economic Area (EEA) to promote a safer payments environment for merchants and consumers.
 The directive aims to control rising fraud rates in the region, particularly when a cardholder is not in the physical presence of the merchant (e.g. a guest making an online payment).

-An important element of PSD2 is the requirement for Strong Customer Authentication (SCA) which officially comes into effect from 14 September 2019.
+An important element of PSD2 is the requirement for Strong Customer Authentication (SCA) which, after a change to the deadline, is scheduled to come into effect from 31 December 2020.
+With the exception of the United Kingdom where the deadline is 14 September 2021.

 SCA requires payment service providers to validate that a customer initiating an online payment is legitimately allowed to do so.
 E.g. Online merchants (such as yourself) must authenticate that a guest making an online booking is the cardholder.
 This authentication is typically built into an online checkout flow and “challenges” two or more of the elements below: